LRRSA email discussion group

 How to join

-To join this mailing list, click the blue text "Jump to the LRRSA Email group" below, then on the next screen click Join This Group and follow the directions.
+To join this mailing list, click the blue text "Jump to the LRRSA Email group" below, then on the next screen click Apply for Membership in This Group and follow the directions.
 Entry to the Group must be approved by one of the moderators, this is to eliminate spammers.

 Non-members of the LRRSA are welcome to join.